Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ## Project goals

 * The goal of this project is for the site owner to practice Django and implement a working ecommerce site.
+Also selling high quality instrument and studio equipment for experienced musicians and beginners.

 ## User experience